 This is the final addition of benefits within the BRS plan that is completely new.
 It’s a bonus used as an incentive to keep military members in service as they reach the midpoint of their careers.
 Currently, the only incentives that service members have to remain in the military are incremental raises and promotions in rank – with the pension at the end of the tunnel.

-Under the BRS system, military members will be given an option to receive a sum between 2.5x to 13x their monthly base pay; it will be payable beginning at the 8-year service mark, but cannot be paid beyond the 12-year mark.
+Under the blended retirement system, military members will be given an option to receive a sum between 2.5x to 13x their monthly base pay; it will be payable beginning at the 8-year service mark, but cannot be paid beyond the 12-year mark.
 One of the conditions to this bonus is that you may receive it if you agree to serve for four additional years.

 Get the Details of the Blended Retirement System in this Guide